Islamic Center of Murfreesboro v. Rutherford County

 The Muslim community soon faced vocal protests from local residents who claimed among other things that Islam is not a religion, and that the First Amendment doesn’t protect Muslims.
 Unfortunately, these hateful words were backed by even more hateful violence.
 There were numerous instances of vandalism and arson, and even a bomb threat that ended in a federal indictment.

 Hostility to the mosque culminated in a lawsuit by local residents.
 Although the mosque was approved at a typical meeting of the county planning commission in 2010, the judge ruled that the mosque should be subject to a heightened legal standard, due to “tremendous public interest.”

-That is when the Becket Fund stepped in.
+That is when Becket stepped in.
 The case was urgent—the congregation wanted to be allowed to use its mosque in time to celebrate Ramadan, the holiest time in the Muslim calendar.